Daniel-Griffiths/vapour/README.md

 ## Developers

-make sure you have foreman install by running `yarn global add foreman` then run `yarn start` to get started.
+Install foreman by running `yarn global add foreman` then run `yarn start` to get started.

 To compile a new build run `yarn dist`